CSVADFall25/Siddharth/final-project/mat236_presentation_materials/InitialProposal.md

 I plan to build `p5.chart`, an interactive data visualization and manipulation add-on library for p5.js.
 The library will include three main components:

-- DataFrames for data analysis: Filtering, grouping, vectorized operations, Boolean indexing, statistical methods, etc.
+- DataFrames for data analysis: Filtering, grouping, function applications, statistical methods, etc.

 - Graphs: Interactive chart constructors for line plots, bar plots, scatter plots, histograms, pie charts, etc.

-- Maps: Data-driven choropleths and point maps
+- Maps: Data-driven point maps
 Key technical considerations

 I will implement a DataFrame class on top of plain JavaScript arrays/objects with import helpers from p5.Table, CSV, and JSON I will build interactive graph templates with p5.js and create maps using p5.js and GeoJSON.